 Section 12 of the Parliamentary Privileges Act provides that a person shall not, by fraud, intimidation, force or threat, by the offer or promise of any inducement or benefit, or by other improper means, influence another person in respect of any evidence given or to be given before a House or a committee, or induce another person to refrain from giving any such evidence.
 Further, under the Act a person shall not inflict any penalty or injury upon, or deprive of any benefit, another person on account of the giving or proposed giving of any evidence or any evidence given or to be given, before a House or a committee.
-The penalties, in each case, are \$5 000 for natural persons and \$25 000 for corporations.
+The penalties, in each case, are imprisonment for six months or a fine for natural persons and a larger fine for corporations.
 These provisions do not prevent the imposition of a penalty in respect of an offence against an Act establishing a committee.

 Breach of the immunity of persons required to attend before the House or a committee from arrest in civil causes (and from compulsory attendance before a court or a tribunal as a witness) on days when they are required by the House or committee could be regarded as a contempt.
-157